zeddify/XCord/README.md

 # XCord

-XCord is a Discord bot that interacts with Twitter.
-It fetches tweet information and media, and shares them in your Discord server channel.
+XCord is a Discord bot that interacts with Twitter posts without using its official API which is crap and overpriced.

 ## Features